Code of Conduct for Members

 Members are provided with facilities at public expense in order that public business may be conducted effectively.
 Facilities include transportation and hotel accommodation when travelling interstate to conduct Commission business.
 Accordingly, members should avoid giving any appearance of using their statutory office for private purposes or personal benefit.
 As a general rule, official facilities should be used for official purposes only.

 Interaction with members of the Australian Public Service

 Members interact with the staff of the IASC Secretariat on a regular basis.
-The Secretariat officers are employed under the Public Service Act 1999 (the Public Service Act) by the Australian Public Service (APS).
+The Secretariat officers are employed under the Public Service Act 1999 (Public Service Act) by the Australian Public Service (APS).
 APS employees are governed by the Public Service Act which requires them to adhere to the APS Values and APS Code of Conduct PDF: 83 KB under ss.
 10 and 13 of the Public Service Act.

 Members should avoid asking APS employees to do anything that these principles do not permit.
 As statutory office holders, members are bound by the APS Code of Conduct, as set out in s.13 of the Public Service Act, to the extent that they are assisted by or deal with APS employees in a supervisory capacity.

 Except in the course of official duties, members should not give or disclose, directly or indirectly, any information they acquire by virtue of their position.